-Grading and Progress Reports
+Grading and Reports

-During each term, progress reports, which include grades, effort marks, and brief comments, will be posted and made available to families on the parent portal of the website.
-These status updates are not official grades and do not appear on transcripts.
+During each term, mid-term reports, which include grades, effort marks, and brief comments, will be posted and made available to families on the parent portal of the website.
+These mid-term updates do not appear on transcripts.
 They are not part of the student's permanent record and are simply a tool for teachers to communicate with parents and students during the term.

-At the end of each term, students receive comprehensive comments as well as grades for achievement and effort.
-Students also receive effort marks with written comments for sports.
-Boarders receive comments from their dorm parents as well.
+At the end of each term, students receive comprehensive comments, as well as letter grades for achievement and effort marks.
+Boarders receive comments from their dorm parents, as well.

 Students' achievement grades are a measure of academic performance in class.
-They range from a top"A" to a bottom passing grade of "D" and a failing grade "F." These are complemented with a "+" or "-" sign to give a thirteen-level system from "A+" down to"D-" for a pass and "F" for a failure.
+They range from a top "A" to a bottom passing grade of "D" and a failing grade "F." These are complemented with a "+" or "-" sign to give a thirteen-level system from "A+" down to "D-" for a pass and "F" for a failure.

 In the event that a student fails a core academic class (mathematics, English, history, or science) for the year, that student's re-enrollment at Bement may be in jeopardy.
-The head of school, or his designee, may, at his or her discretion, offer the opportunity to make up the course during the summer term either at Bement or in an alternative program, at the family's expense.
+The head of school, or his designee, may, at their discretion, offer the opportunity to make up the course during the summer term either at Bement or in an alternative program, at the family's expense.
 Such an accommodation will be considered on a case-by-case basis.